Few new reals: Proving Theorem

-Everything would seem to go well, and in particular our construction would have the $\aleph_2$--c.c., would be proper and would preserve $\CH$, except that, because of the strong symmetry constraint expressed in the corresponding version of clause (7), it would not be able to force $\Unif(\vec C)$.
-The reason is that we would not be in a position to rule out situations in which there is a condition $q$ with, for example, `twin models' $N$ and $N'$ of the same height for which there are $\alpha\in N$ and $\alpha'\in N'$, both below the minimum of the markers of $N$ and $N'$, such that $\Psi_{N, N'}(\alpha)=\alpha'$, and such that the colour of $\dot F(\alpha)$ at $\delta_N$ is forced to be $0$, whereas the colour of $\dot F(\alpha')$ at $\delta_N$ is forced to be $1$ (where $\dot F(\beta)$ denotes of course the name for the colouring to be uniformized at stage $\beta$ of the construction).
-The requirement, imposed by the current form of clause (7), that any amount of information on the generic uniformizing function at the coordinate $\alpha$ be copied over to the coordinate $\alpha'$ would then make it impossible for these generic uniformizing functions to be defined on any tail of $C_{\delta_N}$.
-The above problem does not arise in the present construction.
-In a situation like the one des\-cribed above, $\delta_N$ will simply fail to be a limit point of the generic club added at stage $\a$ (and hence of course also of the generic club added at stage $\a'$).
+Everything would seem to go well---and in particular our construction would have the $\aleph_2$-c.c., would be proper, and would preserve $\CH$---except that, because of the copying constraint expressed in the corresponding version of clause (6) in the definition of condition, it would not be able to force $\Unif(\vec C)$.
+The reason is that we would not be in a position to rule out situations in which there is a condition $q$ with, for example, an edge $\{(N_0, \r_0), (N_1, \r_1)\}$ in $\mtcl G_q$ for which there is some $\alpha\in N_0\cap \r_0$ such that the colour of $\dot F(\alpha)$ at $\delta_{N_0}$ is forced to be, say, $0$, whereas the colour of $\dot F(\bar\alpha)$ at $\delta_{N_0}$ is forced to be $1$ (where $\bar\a=\Psi_{N_0, N_1}(\a)$ and where $\dot F(\xi)$ denotes of course the name for the colouring to be uniformized at stage $\xi$ of the construction).
+The requirement, imposed by the current version of clause (6), that any relevant amount of information below $\d_{N_0}$ on the generic uniformizing function at the coordinate $\alpha$ be copied over to the coordinate $\bar\alpha$ would then make it impossible for these generic uniformizing functions to be defined on any tail of $C_{\delta_{N_0}}$.
+This type of problems does not arise when forcing $\Measuring$ due to the more lenient nature of the `guessing' in this case; if we cannot get the club to eventually stay outside a given $C_\d$, then it has to eventually get inside (see the density argument in the proof of Lemma \ref{measuring-0}).
+The fact whether one or the other is the case is determined by the specific club-sequence being measured (and by the `shape' of the surrounding condition, of course).

-This type of situation is the reason why, in our construction, the intended measuring club added at stage $\a$ is obtained as the set of minima of the intervals coming from $\mtcl I^q_\a$ (for some condition $q$ in the generic filter), rather than as the range of a generically added function (as in \cite{AM-measuring}).
-If, in a situation like the above, we were to add generic functions at stages $\a$ and $\a'$, it could be that, below some condition $q$ with $N\in\mtcl N^q_\a$ and $N'\in\mtcl N^q_{\a'}$, and for the reason described before, these generic functions, let us call them $\dot f_\a$ and $\dot f_{\a'}$, would have to have ranges bounded below $\d_N$.
-But then $\dot f_\a$ and $\dot f_{\a'}$ would fail to be enumerating functions of clubs, since the limit ordinal $\d_N=\d_{N'}$ would need to be such that $\d_N=\dot f_\a(\d_N)$ and $\d_{N'}=\dot f_{\a'}(\d_{N'})$, due to the relevant properness requirement.